-It can seem tricky to know where to go when conditions are always changing, it can be tough to pick the right trail, but there are lots of options!
-Here are our favorite spring and fall hiking trails, plus tips on what what to wear and what to bring.
+When conditions are always changing, it can be tough to pick the right trail, but there are lots of options!
+Here are our favorite spring and fall hiking trails in Kananaskis, plus tips on what what to wear and what to bring.

 Located in the front ranges, Bow Valley Provincial Park (& Bow Valley Wildlands Provincial Park) tends to get less snow and lose snow quickly, so it’s a great place to hike year round!
 Trails to explore in Bow Valley Provincial Park: